miles-nash/milesnash.github.io/_pages/about.md

 A 21 year old from Colorado studying Electrical Engineering and Computer Science at UC Berkeley!

-I like to explore, meet new people doing wildly different things than I am, and build cool projects with cool teams.
+I want to build impactful projects with exciting teams, and explore as much as possible along the way

 Highlights
 ------